woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Fourteen
 Mind is enmeshed in symbolism, in stories, and it takes these for reality, for truth.
-Yet nothing which can be expressed in words or symbols is “true”; neither is it “false.”
-Rather, it is merely useful or non-useful.
+Yet <font color=red>nothing which can be expressed in words or symbols is “true”; neither is it “false.”
+Rather, it is merely useful or non-useful</font>.

 Science is replete with examples of “truths” which became supplanted.
 First light was a particle, then a wave; now it’s something of both.
 First the world was flat, now it is round; someday it may be perceived in some other way.
-First Newton's laws were “true”; now relativity is considered “true,” and someday it in turn will be supplanted.**No concept or law or symbolic relation is ultimately “true”; it's simply useful or not useful for a limited period.**
+First Newton's laws were “true”; now relativity is considered “true,” and someday it in turn will be supplanted. **No concept or law or symbolic relation is ultimately “true”; it's simply useful or not useful for a limited period.**

 Is “The tree is green” true?
 Certain vibrations are hitting our eyes and we have agreed to label those “green.”
 A different interpretation of the vibrations we have agreed to label “tree.”
 When we say “The tree is green” we're simply attaching two labels together; **it may be useful, but there’s nothing true about it.** Conjoining the labels “tree” and “green” has a lot of agreement, but somebody may disagree — to them the tree may be chartreuse.